jeevooo/spikeout/README.md

 ### Spike Out
 Spike Out is a tool which uses residuals from model to flag anomalous activity with website visitors.
 Spike Out is a project I attemped as data science fellow at Insight Data Science.

+### Goals & Questions

+1) Find model that captures dynaimcs of web-traffic accurately.
+  - What is the most approproate time-series models to capture the dynamics of web-traffic data?
+2) Predict/Flag anomalous events in the data based on a selected threshold.
+  - Based on the current data, what is the best threshold approach?

 ### Potential Solutions to the problem
 1) Use a static threshold based on typical peak activity.
 2) Use residuals from model to detect change in webtraffic behaviour.